vrisk/cra-hub/questionnaires/oss-projects.md

 # Questions to OSS projects

+About your project(s)
+* How many people contribute (code, docs, any non-financial contributions) to your project?

+* What kind of project are you responding about?
+* (multiple choice: end user application, business application, infrastructure application, utility or tool, component library used by applications...)
+I know these are not great categories, but I suspect some kind of categorization wold be useful

-* What questions regarding the commercial background arise for your project?
+* What is your role on the project?
+* (multiple choice: Founder/project owner, committer, contributor, business or management lead, other)

+* How is your project funded currently?
+(Multiple choice options (check multiple): no organized funding, solicit donations, take $ for sponsored features, offer paid technical support, offer premium features, contributors time is funded by their employers, other)

-* Do you know what your role will be under the CRA?
+* What do you believe your role will be under the CRA?
+* (Multiple choice options: Manufacturer, steward, oss maintainer, other, don't know)

-* Is there anything that makes you feel that you have to fulfil the requirements of the CRA?
+* Why do you think you will be subject to the CRA?
+* (Multiple choice options:    )

 * What guidance/standards would you need for voluntary compliance with the CRA requirements?
+* (open-ended, free text)

 * What help do you need most (from steward, manufacturer, regulators/authorities, sponsor companies, vulnerability program leaders, etc.) as a maintainer to make your project more attractive for your users, as they eventually may see CRA compliance as an adoption requirement?
+* (open-ended, free text)

 * Are there any support services that you are already receiving and if so, what are they?
+* (it is not very clear what this is about, perhaps some examples of what is meant would help?)

 * Who do you receive this support from?

 * Could this support already help you fulfil the CRA requirements?

-* Do you want to be able to declare/respond that you as a contributor or individual maintainer are out of scope for CRA obligations? (yes/no question)
+* Do you want to be able to declare/respond that you as a contributor or individual maintainer are out of scope for CRA obligations?
+* (yes/no question)

 * Can you imagine someone taking on the steward role for your project?
+* (yes/no question)

 * Can you imagine taking on the steward role yourself?
+* (yes/no question)

 * Who can you imagine as a steward for your project?
+* (?? are we asking them to identify a foundation or organization?)

 * Could it be more than one steward?